 The scope was substantial: 60 schemas, 729 tables, 239 views, 532 stored procedures, and 8 file formats across three databases—all needing careful review and restructuring.

-I took a two-pronged approach:
+To meet this challenge, I took a two-pronged approach:

 -